amadoug2g/BLE-Scanner/README.md

 ## Features
 * Search and list nearby bluetooth devices
-* Order devices their level of connectivity
+* Order devices using their level of connectivity

 ## Installation & Setup
 ### 1. Pre-requisites